streamingfast/substreams/docs/developer-guide/running-substreams.md

 Start mapping at the specific block 12292922 by using passing the flag and block number. \
 `--start-block 12292922`

-Cease block processing with `--stop-block +1.` The +1 option will request a single block.
+Cease block execution with `--stop-block +1.` The +1 option will request a single block.
 In the example, the next block would be 12292923.

 ### Successful Substreams Results